skycoin/services/testenvironment/README.md

 newcoin binary.

-Now we can use it to create a new coin with the configuration file provided in this project (skyfiber.toml).
+Now we can use it to create a new coin with the configuration file provided in this project (skynode/fiber.toml).

 From the skycoin project root, run the following:
 ```bash